 Why not create a game that rewards employees with attractive magnets for motivation?
 Your employee completed 90% of the objective?
 How about a push message on his device saying ” keep it up, you are almost there”…?
 This gives people measurable goals.
 They can see live how everyone is doing.

 This motivates them to sell more than their peers.
 Extra rewards for doing my job correctly?
 Sounds great!

 Another example of how gamification can help your business – your training program.
 Training programs in companies can be tedious.

 Employees often see them as “extra work.”
 Gamified learning and training in the workplace can bring considerable results to companies turning the efficiency rating your way.

 Reward employees who train, make knowledge sharing easier through a fun and rewarding activity.
 Turn learning into a game and boost its efficiency.

-Gamification can be applied in many other ways in company’s infrastructures.
+Gamification can be applied in many other ways in the company’s infrastructures.
 Gamification can be used in marketing, human resources, educational systems and pretty much everywhere.

 Want to try our Bravon – gamification platform for free for 30 days?
 You can do it here.